 One of the most effective ways to get customers is to pass in front of your store, enter and then buy.
 The first step is already done – stores in the best places in the city – and now you have to get them to enter the premises.

 The windows have a fundamental role in the presentation of the collections.
-Zara devotes special care to the design of its windows that creates in its headquarters in A Coruña, a bunker where practically no one enters and where they have the “phantom showcases”, a whole section with streets and multiple windows where experts in window dressing test, modify and they make multiple variations together with other experts in other fields such as neuromarketing to find the final showcase that after exporting to all the stores in the world.
+Zara devotes special care to the design of its windows created in its headquarters in A Coruña, a bunker where practically no one enters and where they have the “phantom showcases”, a whole section with streets and multiple windows where experts in window dressing test, modify and they make multiple variations together with other experts in other fields such as neuromarketing to find the final showcase that after exporting to all the stores in the world.

 Zara modifies its shop windows every fortnight and two additional showcases are composed during the sale periods in summer and winter.
-That means more than 150,000 shop windows mounted per year.
+That means more than 150,000 shop windows are mounted per year.

 And the fact is that the use of mirror neurons plays a fundamental role when it comes to creating the brand’s shop windows.
 To this we add a rapid creation and placement of new trend garments in the store, the location of these in strategic locations of large cities and economic prices, the mirror neurons of the consumer take you to enter almost unconsciously inside the store.